aethiop/geez-playground/README.md

 # [ግዕዝ / Ge'ez](https://geez.marda.studio) - Amharic programming language.

-Geez is designed to be simple programming language which is built on top of JavaScript.
+Geez is simple programming language which is built on top of JavaScript.
 An online IDE is also provided [here](https://geez.marda.studio).
 The website or even the language is not finished yet but has many functionalities which can be used.

 #